 How do you imagine the ideal “om trip”?

 For me, an ideal “Om Trip” is somewhere lost in nature, near the sea.
-Somewhere with the possibility of feeling removed from the everyday stresses of work and away from the constant temptation to be connected to social media, email, etc. In other words, I imagine a quiet space to disconnect as I aim to reconnect to what is important.
+Somewhere with the possibility of feeling removed from the everyday stresses of work and away from the constant temptation to be connected to social media, email, etc. In other words, I imagine a quiet space to disconnect as I aim to reconnect with what is important.

 Can we take an “om trip” to Valencia or is it impossible?